 Vacant land can be a truly rewarding investment.
 Holding on to vacant land can also cost you; maybe right away, maybe in the long run.
 There are annual taxes and potentially property owner’s association fees to consider, not as many tax benefits, cash flow, and property maintenance issues, and market conditions to consider.
-Call Offer Now Idaho at 208-274-3124 to discuss the ways holding onto vacant land is costing you.
+Call [company] at [phone] to discuss the ways holding onto vacant land is costing you.

 Purchasing vacant land might not be as expensive as buying a house, but don’t forget about the annual taxes!
 Depending on the location and zoning of your land, the taxes might be a few hundred dollars or a few thousand dollars.
 If you hold onto your vacant land and don’t do anything with it, you might end up paying double or triple what you did for the land in annual taxes and have nothing to show for it but the same piece of vacant land.

 Another potential annual fee is the property owner’s association fees.
 If you purchased land in a community with an association, these fees might also be a few hundred or a few thousand dollars a year, depending on the type of community and the services they provide and what amenities are available.
 Also, keep in mind that there might be public utility expansion or other special municipal projects that could be added to your annual tax bill that may or may not improve your land.

 Owning vacant land is a nice investment asset, but it has fewer tax benefits than owning a single-family home or a commercial property.
 There is no depreciation to claim on your taxes, and vacant land does not usually qualify for any type of homestead exemption on your tax assessment.